praveen07441/Task-3-Sales-Dashboard-/README.md

 # Task-3-Sales-Dashboard-
+Worked on a financial sales dataset.

-Transformed and cleaned the dataset.
+Transformed and cleaned the data.

 Calculated total revenue.